Climate and Best Time to Visit Foz do Iguacu, Brazil

-Here you will get to know one of the most visited places in Brazil: The impressive Iguazu waterfalls.
-The waterfalls are located in both Brazil and Argentina.
-On the Brazilian side there is an impressive view over the waterfalls and on the Argentinian side you will get closer and experience the waterfalls more directly, especially the impressive “Garganta del diablo” (Devil’s throat).
+In Foz do Iguacu, you will get to know one of the most visited places in Brazil: the impressive Iguacu Waterfalls.
+The waterfalls are located in Brazil and Argentina.
+On the Brazilian side there is a spectacular view and on the Argentinian side you will get closer and experience the waterfalls more directly, especially with the impressive “Garganta del diablo” (Devil's Throat).